-Images are considered as an important source of communication as like text.
-Images provide artifacts or recorded visualized perception of an object.
-In my previous blog, I discussed the ontology of Drone Forensics in which I mentioned about Image forensics as an important component of drone forensics.
+Images are considered an important source of communication like text.
+Images provide artefacts or recorded visualized perceptions of an object.
+In my previous blog, I discussed the ontology of Drone Forensics in which I mentioned Image forensics as an important component of drone forensics.
 Thus continuing with image forensics, I will discuss format-based Drone Image Forensics.
-Mentioned previously, digital cameras are used in drone which supports JPEG format, so JPEG format forensics is the main aim behind this post.
+As mentioned previously, digital cameras are used in drones that support JPEG format.
+So JPEG format forensics is the main aim of this post.
 The image taken by the digital camera known as Digital Image supports “lossy compression” and this lossy compression method is used by JPEG.
-In digital images, the encoded content is displayed using an inexact approximation, so this method is referred as lossy compression.
+In digital images, the encoded content is displayed using an inexact approximation.
+So this method is referred to as lossy compression.

 What is JPEG?

-The standard method of compressing Image referred to JPEG which stands for Joint Photographic Expert Group.
+The standard method of compressing images is referred to as JPEG which stands for Joint Photographic Expert Group.
 Various file formats of this are .jpeg, .jpg, .jfif or .jpe and among all of them .jpg is the most used one.
 JPEG/Exif is the format used by the digital cameras; Exif refers to the Exchangeable Image file format which is used by audio, video, and image files recorded by the digital cameras.
-Exif formats support an additional metadata tag included in it: TIFF Rev 6.0 (for uncompressed image) and JPEG DCT (Discrete Cosine Transform) for compressed image.
+Exif formats support an additional metadata tag including it: TIFF Rev 6.0 (for uncompressed images) and JPEG DCT (Discrete Cosine Transform) for the compressed images.

 What is EXIF File Format?

-Exif also known as Exchangeable Image File formats are same as JPEG image it just adds an additional metadata that is the digicam/image information and thumbnail to the JPEG specifications.
-This metadata of Exif applied to JPEG are stored in Application Segment of the JPEG structure.
-EXif borrowed its tag structure from TIFF header.
-It also support location information tag referred as Geo-location Tag.
+Exif also known as Exchangeable Image File formats are the same as JPEG images it just adds an additional metadata that is the digicam/image information and thumbnail to the JPEG specifications.
+This metadata of Exif applied to JPEG is stored in the Application Segment of the JPEG structure.
+EXif borrowed its tag structure from the TIFF header.
+It also supports a location information tag referred to as Geo-location Tag.
 These EXif data are inserted within the image file.
-So, this Geo-location tag can be a great artifact for the expert.
+So, this Geo-location tag can be a great artefact for the expert.

 JPEG FILE FORMAT

-If we look at the insight of JPEG structure we will find that there is a sequence of segment each starting with marker.
-The table given below will give a brief insight of JPEG markers.
+If we look at the insight of JPEG structure we will find that there is a sequence of segments each starting with the marker.
+The table given below will give a brief insight into JPEG markers.

 We can see from the table that the JPEG file starts with SOI (Start of Image) Marker having binary value 0xFFD8 and ends with EOI (End of Image) marker having binary value 0xFFD9.
 So, the structure of JPEG marker has been shown below.

-EXif files use “APPn application marker” APP1 (0xFFE1), similarly JFIF (JPEG File Interchange Format) also use application marker to insert digicam information and thumbnail image.
-But JFIF make use of APPO (0xFFE0) marker to avoid the conflicts.
+EXif files use “APPn application marker” APP1 (0xFFE1), similarly, JFIF (JPEG File Interchange Format) also use an application marker to insert digicam information and thumbnail image.
+But JFIF makes use of APPO (0xFFE0) marker to avoid conflicts.
 Below I have shown the structure of Exif marker.

 DATA STRUCTURE OF EXIF FORMAT

 In Exif file format TIFF data are being used to store data.
-Below, the EXif Format structure is shown in which “Intel” byte is align and JPEG thumbnail is used.
+Below, the EXif Format structure is shown in which the “Intel” byte is aligned and a JPEG thumbnail is used.